Aliya Hussaini, M.D. – Portfolio Director, Health, Michael & Susan Dell Foundation

 S. Claiborne Johnston, M.D., Ph.D

-Since March 2014, Clay Johnston has served as the inaugural dean of Dell Medical School.
-His vision is to create a new model for academic medicine that accelerates innovation to improve health and reduce inefficiencies in health care.
+From 2014 to 2021, Clay Johnston served as the inaugural dean of Dell Medical School.
+His vision created a new model for academic medicine that accelerates innovation to improve health and reduce inefficiencies in health care.
 That includes building a vital, inclusive health ecosystem to support new and innovative approaches to education, care, research and community impact — all with a focus on measurably improving health in Austin as a model for the nation.
 An internationally renowned stroke neurologist and clinical trialist, Clay was previously Associate Vice Chancellor for Research at the University of California, San Francisco (UCSF), received a PhD in Epidemiology from the University of California, Berkeley and an M.D. from Harvard Medical School.

 Elena Marks, J.D., M.P.H.